Shivapuri National Park, Nepal

 I felt a stinging pain and then something wet behind my ear.
 I tried to reach around to confirm my suspicion but the constant bouncing and swaying of the bus made it impossible at that moment.
 I was currently on top of a Nepalese bus that was careening around narrow mountain bends at speeds too fast for the current conditions and was holding on with both hands for dear life.
 From time to time I had to duck or lay to the side in order to avoid the low hanging jungle vines and branches and at other times I had to hang on with all my strength in order to simply stay on top of the bus.
 Then as we reached a straight section I let go with my left hand and touched the tender area behind my left ear.
 Sure enough it stung and my finger came away sticky.
 I examined my finger and considered the implications.
 My hands were too dirty to distinguish the brown stains from the ground in dirt and grime.
 The alternative was to lick my finger and determine if it was blood.
 I have read many times that blood tastes coppery, but then again, what does copper taste like?
 As we approached another bend I forgot about the licking test and grabbed the luggage rail and hung on.

 How do I end up in these predicaments I wondered?
 The scabs and bruises from the Thailand dirt bike ride had just healed while the new injury from the boulder at Langtang was just starting to form scabs, and over the past three days my shins had acquired a series of deep cuts and scrapes that were unwashed, open, and bloody.
 Now I was tumbling around on the roof of a bus, on a narrow mountain road, while the local vegetation scraped and clawed at my arms and head.
 I was starting to resemble a dirty battered rag doll.
+Perhaps pain-relieving products like CBD UK would’ve been handy.

 This predicament started out as a simple query about mountain biking around the Kathmandu valley by Ale (Alessandra Radaelli) last week.
 I agreed in principal and asked her to buy a mountain biking map and to determine a route.
 I also agreed that a two or three day ride would be acceptable.
 I then promptly forgot about the plan while I prepared for a trek in Western Nepal later in the next week.
 Then on Friday morning Ali met me for breakfast on Helena’s rooftop, the highest restaurant in Kathmandu.
 It was an unusually clear day for the first time in a year and we could see the distant mountains of the Ganesh Range.